FarronF/limerick-council-meetings/meetings/2019/01/09-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 5th December 2018.md

 The Members approval was now being sought to proceed with the adoption of Special Speed

-Limit Bye-Laws, in accordance with the guidelines.--- 5
+Limit Bye-Laws, in accordance with the guidelines.
+---
+5

 The Members raised concerns on some of the proposed speed limits as follows: